navyasri260/CSA0656-DAA/README.md

 31. Write a program to print a minimum and maximum value sequency for all the numbers in a list.
 32. Write a program to perform n Queens problem using backtracking.
 33. Write a program to inset a number in a list.
 34. Write a program to perform sum of subsets problem using backtracking.
 35. Write a program to perform graph coloring problem using backtracking.
 36. Write a program to compute container loader Problem.
-               37. Write a program to generate the list of all factor for n value.
+37.Write a program to generate the list of all factor for n value.
 38.Write a program to perform Assignment problem using branch and bound.
 39. Write a program for to perform liner search.
 40.Write a program to find out Hamiltonian circuit Using backtracking method